ecator/gomeeting/README.md

     	The listen port (default 7728)
 ```
 ### Administrator
+The `script/create.sql` will add a root user for managing the service.
+So you can open `http://server_ip:7728` and login as root using `username:root;password:root` easily.

-Now there is no ui for managing the service,but you can use RESTful APIs directly within the super token.
+Otherwise there is another way to manage the service with no ui.
+You can use RESTful APIs directly within the super token.

 Like this.